zeripath/sample-rota-converters/simple-rota/part-3.md

 That means that they're likely to put dates in the file in various formats.

 We've already put a few fallbacks in - but we should probably put a few others in.

+One partial benefit of using Excel is that this becomes less of an issue as data in excel is typed.
+(Except of course when it isn't - you can input dates in to row and them not be automatically typed.)

 ## Name errors or other overloading of the names